GigahexHQ/gigahex.com/tutorial/2021-07-20-write-your-first-spark-listener.md

 Spark listeners allows you to hook custom code on different events emitted while the spark application is running.
-These events help us to capture metrics, that could be quite helpful to debugging and optimizing the code.
-The default SparkUI that comes in-built with Spark, leverages these events to paint the UI.
+These events help us to capture metrics, that could be quite helpful in debugging and optimizing the code.

 ### Pre-requisites